imbushuo/mac-precision-touchpad/README.md

 ## For developers

 - SPI/T2 version is kernel-mode driver, using KMDF Framework v1.23.
+Bluetooth driver uses KMDF Framework 1.15.
 Windows 10 Driver Development Kit Version 2004 is required for development and testing.
 - USB version is a user-mode driver, using UMDF Framework v2.15.
 Windows 10 Driver Development Kit Version 2004 is required for development and testing.

 ## Device support